-If you have had your license suspended or revoked and want to take the necessary steps to work towards getting it back, you probably know that a major part of that process is making sure that any car insurance you purchase will be able to file an SR22 insurance form on your behalf.
-But if you have lost your license, it’s also very possible that you got rid of your car since you could not drive it anyways.
+If you have had your license suspended or revoked and want to take the necessary steps to get it back, one major part of that process is to make sure that the car insurance provider will be able to file an SR22 insurance form on your behalf.

-- You cannot have an ignition interlock device requirement
+- You cannot have an ignition interlock breath device requirement.

 Save Money With a Non-Owners SR22 Policy

 This policy is not just going to get you legal, it is also to provide some protection if you are in an accident.
-For example, if you borrow a friend’s car and they have the state's minimum coverage on the vehicle and you cause severe damages which exceed those limits, your non-owner's policy could kick in to help pay off the remainder.
-Because a non-owner's policy is cheap, it would be a good idea to purchase preferred limits of 100/300/100.
+For example, if you borrow a friend’s car, and they have the state's minimum coverage on the vehicle, and you cause severe damages that exceed those limits, your non-owner's policy could kick in to help pay off the remainder.
+Because a non-owner's policy is inexpensive, it would be a good idea to purchase preferred limits of 100/300/100.